Survival Action Claims in Ohio | Kisling, Nestico & Redick

 • Pain and suffering

-The damages secured in a survival action lawsuit would be distributed according to the decedent’s will.
-If he had no will, the distribution would be made through the law of descent and distribution.
+If the victim did not have a will, the distribution would be made through the law of descent and distribution.

 Who Can Bring a Survival Action?